Support for Foster Parents

 To assist in the financial cost of caring for the foster child, MSF provides the following:

-- Fostering Allowance - For every foster child under your care, MSF provides you with a monthly allowance of S$936 or S$1,114 (for a child with special needs).
-The allowance will cover the daily expenses of the child such as food, clothing, education, tuition, transport expense, etc.
+- Fostering Allowance - For every foster child under your care, MSF provides the foster parents with an allowance of S$936 or S$1,114 (for a child with special needs).
+The allowance will help to defray the daily expenses of the child such as food, clothing, education, tuition, transport expense, etc.

 - Childcare and Medical Subsidies - Foster parents who wish to place the foster child in a student, child or infant care centre will only need to pay a maximum of S$200.
 MSF also provides every foster child with a Medical Fee Exemption Card (MFEC) to cover all medical expenses at polyclinics and Government hospitals.